|Quick Facts: Preschool and Childcare Center Directors

 A bachelor’s degree and experience in early childhood education are typically required to become a preschool and childcare center director.
-However, the educational requirements can vary by state.
-Some states or employers require them to have a nationally recognized credential, such as the Child Development Associate (CDA).
+However, educational requirements vary.
+Additionally, some employers require these directors to have a nationally recognized credential, such as the Child Development Associate (CDA) credential.

 Explore resources for employment and wages by state and area for preschool and childcare center directors.